How Many Websites Are There? – The Growth of The Web (1990–2022)

 The most popular domains are top-level domains or TLDs such as .com, .net, .org, and so on.
 These are generic domain extensions that take the highest spot in the system.
 Even though sites carry these extensions, they have fully customized names that go in front of them.

-The first quarter of 2021 reported 363.5 million top-level domains.
+The third quarter of 2021 reported 364.6 million top-level domains.
 This number has been growing ever since the domain name system was introduced in 1985, and the trend doesn’t seem to be slowing down anytime soon.

-From all the top-domain registration 165.2 million belong to .net and .com.
-That’s a million and a half increase from the third quarter of 2020.
-Since the start of the year, these top-domain registrations grew by around 6 million.
+From all the top-domain registration 172.1 million belong to .net and .com.
+That’s a 2 million and a half decrease from the second quarter of 2021.
+Since the start of the year, these top-domain registrations decreased by around 6 million.

 Here’s how top-level domains are ranked based on the number of domain names they currently have: